The Canadian Securities Institute® (CSI) is the most experienced and trusted financial educator endorsed by regulatory authorities across Canada.

 ETHICAL MISCONDUCT PROCESS

 Allegations of violation of the PFP® Code of Ethics are dealt with by the Designation Ethics Committee according to the CSI Ethical Misconduct Process.
 If the Committee determines a violation occurred, a disciplinary sanction is recommended.
-The PFP® holder may accept the recommended sanction or request a hearing.

-Disciplinary sanctions could include:
+Disciplinary sanctions may include:

 - Notifying the appropriate regulatory body for possible further investigation